Pershing Center: Mural

 Pershing's exterior was highlighted by a large ceramic tile mural, designed by artists Leonard Thiessen and Bill J. Hammon.
 The mural depicts 38 figures playing sports, dancing, and performing in theater and circus events.
-Measuring 38-by-140 foot (5320 sq. ft.; 494.2 m^{2}) and consisting of 763,000 1-sq.-inch pieces, it was the largest ceramic tile mural in the United States at the time of its construction.
+Measuring 38-by-140 foot (5320 sq. ft.; 494.2 m^{2}) and consisting of 763,000 one-square-inch pieces, it was the largest ceramic tile mural in the United States at the time of its construction.

 After demolition of Pershing Center was announced, many citizens of Lincoln voiced their support for preserving the mural.
-Estimates placed preservation and re-installation of the mural elsewhere at $1.2 million.
-The mural was taken down and preserved by the Nebraska State Historical Society Foundation in October 2022, with the intent to re-install it at a then-undetermined location.
+Estimates placed preservation and reinstallation of the mural elsewhere at $1.2 million.
+The mural was taken down and preserved by the Nebraska State Historical Society Foundation in October 2022, with the intent to reinstall it at a then undetermined location.
 In 2022, it was announced that the mural would be reinstalled at the Wyuka Cemetery grounds.
+This process began in April 2026.
+On July 16, 2026, the final tile was placed, completing the reinstallation.